b02860de585071a2/dbus-broker/Integration.md

 When a peer requests activation (explicitly or implicitly) of an activatable name, a signal is sent to the controller over the private socket indicating the request.
 However, it is the sole responsibility of the controller to know how to handle such a request (the broker does not know anything about the implementers of names).
 Ideally, the controller is also the process responsible for spawning clients (it could for instance be PID1 for the system bus), but it could also simply forward the requests to (the equivalent of) PID1.

 Requests made by peers to the broker to update the activation environment, are simply forwarded to the controller, which is responsible for making sure any further peers are spawn with the correct environment variables set.

+## Isolation

+It is worth noting again that the only communication the broker does with the outside world (given a sufficiently recent kernel) is over D-Bus.
+Either over the controller connection, or (obviously) over the peer connections established by connecting to one of the listening sockets passed in over the controller connection.
+The broker never does any blocking calls, never accesses the filesystem, or in any other way affects or is affected by its environment.
+This both improves the predictability of the performance, and it avoids some pitfalls for dead-locks, which otherwise would be present.